Read about

 A newly-updated guidebook that we recommend is Hiking New Mexico’s Gila Wilderness by Bill Cunningham and Polly Burk, published by Falcon Publishing (2017).
 There’s a copy of the 1999 edition of this book in each of our Casitas, and the new edition is for sale in our Art Gallery.

-Your hosts, Becky and Michael, who have been hiking trails in the Gila Country for 20 years now, are always ready to share with our guests at Casitas de Gila Guesthouses up-to-date local knowledge and any current information they have about trail conditions, closures, and re-openings.
+Your hosts, Becky and Michael, are always ready to share with our guests at Casitas de Gila Guesthouses up-to-date local knowledge and any current information they have about trail conditions, closures, and re-openings.

 Information on Hiking on Casitas de Gila's